watakandai/watakandai.github.io/index.md

 ## Interests

 I work in computational neuroscience and machine learning.
 I am interested in how we learn causal relations, and how machines can perform causal learning.
-This involves understanding the limits of current reinforcement learning-based methods in AI to learn causal models of an environment, what types of causal learning a human/agent can 'learn to learn', and what types may be innately specified.

 ## Bio